zhiephie/boilerplate-slim3/README.md

 # Boilerplate for Slim Framework 3
   Boilerplate for getting started with Slim Framework

   Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View, Twig template engine, Eloquent Laravel, Sentinel authentication provider, SDK Facebook.
-It also uses the Monolog logger.
+This application uses the latest Slim 3.

 ###Features